shakacode/turbolinks/README.md

 ## Reloading When Assets Change

-* explain why *
+When you navigate with Turbolinks, external assets like JavaScript and CSS aren’t reloaded on each request.
+But let’s say you’ve deployed your application with changes to those assets – how can you ensure that Turbolinks is always using their latest versions?

-Turbolinks can track asset URLs and reload automatically when they change.
-Ensure you can invalidate assets by URL (a common practise is to include a digest of the asset in its name) and denote tracked assets with `data-turbolinks-track=reload`.
+Turbolinks can track asset elements in the page `<head>` and reload automatically when the next navigation reveals them to have changed.
+Denote tracked elements with `data-turbolinks-track=reload` and include some value in the asset’s URL to indicate its revision.
+This could be a version number, a last-modified timestamp, or more commonly, a digest of the asset’s contents, as in the following example.

 ```html
 <head>